teaching-on-testbeds/k8s-ml/deploy_hpa/index.md

 Now our ml-app is deployed with horizontal scalling.

-To check the healt of pods run
+To check the health of pods run

 ```shell
 kubectl get pods